-Clients that request OCSP services SHALL be capable of processing responses signed using RSA with SHA-1 (identified by shalWithRSAEncryption OID specified in [RFC3279]) and RSA with SHA-256 (identified by sha256WithRSAEncryption OID specified in [RFC4055]).
-Clients SHOULD also be capable of processing responses signed using DSA keys (identified by the id-dsa-with-shal OID specified in [RFC3279]).
+Clients that request OCSP services SHALL be capable of processing responses signed using RSA with SHA-256 (identified by sha256WithRSAEncryption OID specified in [RFC4055]).
+Clients SHOULD also be capable of processing responses signed using RSA with SHA-1 (identified by sha1WithRSAEncryption OID specified in [RFC3279]) and DSA with SHA-1 (identified by the id-dsa-with-sha1 OID specified in [RFC3279]).
 Clients MAY support other algorithms.